Ph.D., Washington University in St. Louis

 269 Peters Hall

-"HIV, Gender, and Social Development in Kenya" (Fisher, PI)
+"HIV, Gender, and Social Development in Kenya" (Role: PI)

 Selected Past Research Projects

-"Developing a Brief Sexual Health History Calendar for Youth" (Fisher, PI)
+"Development of a Brief Sexual Health History Calendar for Youth" (Role: PI)

 - A brief description of this project can be found on the Minnesota Center for Social Work Research Web site.